floydnoel/react-kit/static/media/README.5cf9ffab.md

 ## Code conventions

 - Like `npm` packages, all filenames are made up of lower case letters only (use a hyphen between words: `service-worker.js`).
-- Components are split into the following types:
-  - presentation/presentational
-  - interaction/interactive
-  - these will change (TODO: make pros/cons list)
 - Directory structure
   - `react-kit`: root dir, contains configuration and miscellaneous files
     - `.github`: github specific files, such as action workflows